dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-encrypt-state.md

 When Dapr starts, it will fetch the secrets containing the encryption keys listed in the `metadata` section.
 Dapr knows which state item has been encrypted with which key automatically, as it appends the `secretKeyRef.name` field to the end of the actual state key.

 To rotate a key, change the `primaryEncryptionKey` to point to a secret containing your new key, and move the old primary encryption key to the `secondaryEncryptionKey`.
 New data will be encrypted using the new key, and old data that's retrieved will be decrypted using the secondary key.
 Any updates to data items encrypted using the old key will be re-encrypted using the new key.
+Note that when you rotate a key, data encrypted with the old key is not automatically re-encrypted unless your application writes it again: if you remove the rotated key (ie. the now-secondary encryption key), you will not be able to access data that was encrypted with that.

 ## Related links
  - [Security overview]({{< ref "security-concept.md" >}})